rails/rails/guides/source/active_record_querying.md

 #### `find_each`

-The `find_each` method retrieves a batch of records and then yields _each_ record to the block individually as a model.
-In the following example, `find_each` will retrieve 1000 records (the current default for both `find_each` and `find_in_batches`) and then yield each record individually to the block as a model.
-This process is repeated until all of the records have been processed:
+The `find_each` method retrieves records in batches and then yields _each_ one to the block.
+In the following example, `find_each` retrieves users in batches of 1000 and yields them to the block one by one:

 ```ruby
 User.find_each do |user|